LtGlahn/Nvdbapi_v2_FME/README.md

 Make sure the location of the xfsmap defintion file (*xfmapDefintion_nvdbapi2fme_V2.xml*) in the XMLFeatureReader transformer matches your local file system.

+# nvdbapi_V2_bruksklasse.fmw

+Downloads "871 bruksklasse", and will also segment each object into smaller pieces where appropriate (no multilinestring-geometry).
+Each segment  has uniqe vegreferanse (road reference) hp-meter and roadlink - roadlinkposition values.

 # nvdbapi_V2_trafikkulykker.fmw